-- (1) No more than one garden, garage or secondary suite accessory to a one-unit dwelling shall be allowed per site. - (2) No garden or garage suite may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - (3) All habitable areas of a garden or garage suite shall be above grade. - (4) Condominium plans for a garden or garage suite shall not be approved. - (5) A site plan for a garden or garage suite shall be submitted which must identify: - (a) the location of all City-owned trees on the site, the adjacent boulevard and on sites on either side of the subject site; and - (b) details regarding utility service connections.
+- (1) There shall be no more than one garden or garage suite per site.
+(Revised - Bylaw No. 9979 - April 24, 2024) - (2) No garden or garage suite may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - (3) All habitable areas of a garden or garage suite shall be above grade. - (4) Condominium plans for a garden or garage suite shall not be approved. - (5) A site plan for a garden or garage suite shall be submitted which must identify: - (a) the location of all City-owned trees on the site, the adjacent boulevard and on sites on either side of the subject site; and - (b) details regarding utility service connections.